astr0coder99/exoplanet-project/README.md

 -Search for patterns and trends that could help explain how planets form or behave in other solar systems.

--Investigate how key features like planet size, equillibrium temperature, and other factors relate to habitability.
+-Investigate how key features like planet size, equilibrium temperature, and other factors relate to habitability.

 -Gain hands-on experience in data analysis and astronomy by working with real data.